This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 They’re designed to help relieve you of your pennies — or help you pay the tab if you’re a few cents short in a cash transaction.

-I would suggest that you carry a few pennies along for trading — in case you happen to find some coins you want in one of those penny trays.
+If you’re going to use this method to find old coins, I would suggest that you carry a few pennies along for trading — in case you happen to find some coins you want in one of those penny trays.
 It’s nice to at least give the store an even exchange for whatever coins you take out of there.
-Maybe leave a couple extra pennies or nickels for the favor.
+(Sometimes I even leave a couple extra pennies or nickels for the favor.)

 #4 – Search Through Old Coin Jars